 The “placebo effect” is a term used in a number of different disciplines to refer to the way a person’s behaviour, attitude or feelings can change when they are convinced they’ve received or experienced something attributable to the change.
-The interesting part is that the change is actually based solely on perception and has little to nothing to do with the thing received or experienced.
+The interesting part is that the change is actually based solely on perception and has little or nothing to do with the thing received or experienced.

 In healthcare, placebos – fake treatments such as sugar pills or even sham surgery – work, in the sense that the relief of pain from a headache or a bad knee is often real.
 You can think yourself better.
 The reverse is also true.
 If you don’t have faith in your treatment, you are less likely to improve: effective treatment is an equal partnership between physician and patient.